pakkpl/orange-funbox3-dyndns/README.md

 # Dynamic DNS for Orange Funbox 3.0
-Script that read remote IP address from Orange Funbox 3.0 modem and then post it to dynDNS provider(s).
+Script that read local IP address from Orange Funbox 3.0 modem and then post it to dynDNS provider(s).

 # Installation
 Run this commands